 During spawning, the male wraps his body tightly around the female, turning her on her side or back so the eggs will rise unimpeded to the surface.
 This close embrace is also important because it brings the reproductive elements as close together as possible.
 Because sperm cells survive only a matter of minutes in the water, the timing of their release and proximity to the eggs is critical.

 Once spawning is complete, the female's involvement is over; remove her to prevent an attack by the male.
 From this point forward until they hatch, the male will tend the eggs, carefully rearranging them and returning any errant eggs back to the nest.
-The male Gourami may spit streams of water, an interesting phenomenon often seen during breeding.
-It is believed the purpose of this behavior is to keep the eggs positioned within the bubble nest.
+The male gourami may spit streams of water, an interesting phenomenon, often seen during breeding.
+It is believed that the purpose of this behavior is to keep the eggs positioned within the bubble nest.

 The eggs hatch in approximately 30 hours.
-Feed the fry should infusoria and nauplii.
+Feed the fry infusoria and nauplii.
+Perform frequent water changes as the fry grow, especially during the third week which is when the labyrinth organ develops.